StorySDK/web-sdk/README.md

 If you encounter any issues during migration:

-1. Check that React version is 17.0.0 or higher (updated minimum requirement)
+1. Check that React version is 17.0.0 or higher (updated minimum requirement, including React 19 support)
 2. Verify all peer dependencies are installed
 3. Enable debug mode for detailed logging: `new Story(token, { isDebugMode: true })`
 4. Consult the [troubleshooting section](#troubleshooting) below